 - Cover ALL of the food scraps with dirt and moist paper.
 Exposed food attracts fruit flies, but covered food scraps don’t.
 Add dirt and moist paper to the bin until the worms have made enough compost to use to cover the food scraps.

 - Notice what the worms are eating and what they are not.
 Remove any scraps that your worms have not eaten for a while as they may not like that type of food.
 If the scraps are too big, cut them into smaller pieces.

 - Put the lid back on the worm bin.

 - Wash out the food scraps container for the coming week.

-Once every few months, scoop the liquid out of the lower container and use it as fertilizer outside on soil near plants, or water it down to use on indoor plants.
+Once every few months, scoop the liquid out of the lower container.
 When the worm bin is full (i.e., when the compost reaches the bottom of the top holes you drilled), do the following:

 - Feed the worms on one side of the bin for a couple of weeks in order to draw the worms to that side.

 - Once all the worms are on one side, harvest the compost on the other side and use it in pots, your garden, or sprinkle it across your yard.
 You can also scoop compost and worms onto a newspaper and sort them out, but this is a bit messier.
 Be sure to harvest compost at the end of the week, before you feed the worms again.